jenroques/record-collection/README.md

 * Multiple Collections: Each user can have multiple collections based on moods, or genres!
 * Community Collections: View other users collections in the community!
 * Secured Collections: Even though any user can view collections, only the owner of that collection has the ability to edit or delete!
+* Check your stats: Check out the User Profile for stats on your collection.

 ###### Basics:
 * Open the app and create an account.